dalew75/hotaisle-deployer/README.md

 ## License

-This project is provided as-is for managing HotAisle GPU VMs.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.